oVirt/ovirt-site/source/feature/websocketproxy-on-a-separate-host.html.md

             2.  file-based: not that different from the previous one, CSR is not shown on the screen but is saved into a temp file, the user should copy it to the other host in order to sign it, than ha has to copy back the signed cert file providing the local path when required

     5.  engine-setup also asks engine fqdn in order to automatically download the engine cert

+At the end WebSocket Proxy runs on a different host, in order to connect to it from your browser trusting the engine cert it's not enough (cause we now have two host) so the user has to download the CA cert end explicitly trust it in his browser.
+The CA cert can be downloaded from <http://><enginehost>/ca.crt

 # Example setup